ccoutant/dwarf-locations/005-locations-on-stack.md

 >   size of the largest address space or register on the target
 >   architecture.
 >
-> - Composite storage.
+> DWARF can also describe composite locations, a mixture of
->   Allows a mixture of these where some bits come from one
+> the above kinds of storage, where some bits come from one
->   storage bank and some from another storage bank, or from
+> kind of storage and some from another, or from disjoint
->   disjoint parts of the same storage bank.
-The size of a
+> parts of the same storage bank.
+The size of a composite
->   composite storage bank is the sum of the sizes of the
+> storage bank is the sum of the sizes of the composite parts,
->   composite parts, and is limited to the size of the
+> and is limited to the size of the largest address space or
->   largest address space or register on the target
+> register on the target architecture.
->   architecture.
 >
 > An implicit conversion between a memory location and a value may happen
 > during the execution of any operation or when evaluation of the
 > expression is completed.
 If a location is expected, but the result is
 > a value, the value is implicitly treated as a memory address in the
 > default address space, and converted to a memory location.
 If a value
-> is expected, but the result is an addressable memory location in the
+> is expected, but the result is an addressable memory
+> location (i.e., the offset is a multiple of the byte size)
-> default address space, the address is implicitly converted to a value
+> in the default address space, the address is implicitly
-> of the generic type.
+> converted to a value of the generic type.

 ### Chapter 3 DWARF Expressions [NEW]